Hanabi-Live/hanabi-live/docs/VARIANTS.md

 - Fives have the property of the suit prefix.
 For example, rainbow-fives are "touched" by all colors.

-### Deceptive-Ones & Deceptive-Fives
+### Deceptive-Ones

-- Ones/fives have the property that they are only touched by certain rank clues:
+- Ones have the property that they are only touched by certain rank clues:
   - The first suit is touched by a rank 2 clue
   - The second suit is touched by a rank 3 clue
-  - The third suit is touched by a rank 4 clue, and so on
+  - The third suit is touched by a rank 4 clue,
+  - The fifth suit is touched by a rank 5 clue
-  - If there are five suits, the fifth suit is touched by a rank 2 clue (wrapping around)
+  - The sixth suit is touched by a rank 2 clue (wrapping around)

+### Deceptive-Fives

+- Fives have the property that they are only touched by certain rank clues:
+  - The first suit is touched by a rank 1 clue
+  - The second suit is touched by a rank 2 clue
+  - The third suit is touched by a rank 3 clue,
+  - The fifth suit is touched by a rank 4 clue
+  - The sixth suit is touched by a rank 1 clue (wrapping around)

 ### Suit-Ones or Suit-Fives with Another Special Suit